 - Illogical saved bookmarks feature

-- Desktop app can be sluggish
+- Desktop app design is outdated and can be sluggish

 Using a Password Manager on Android Phones and Tablets

 If you're worried about the logistics of using a password manager on an Android device, have no fear.
 As with most software, functionality between iOS and Android for password managers is virtually indistinguishable.
 All the password managers listed here work across Android and iOS, as well as major browsers (Chrome, Firefox, Safari, IE, Edge, and Opera) and devices (Windows, macOS).
 All but StickyPassword work on Linux as well, so you should be covered.

 If you're still concerned, though, we'll give you a quick overview of exactly how a password manager works on an Android device.